clarus/coq-blog/posts/2014-11-24 Use OPAM for Coq.md

-Coq now has its package manager: [OPAM](http://opam.ocamlpro.com/).
+Now Coq has its package manager: [OPAM](http://opam.ocamlpro.com/).
 This is already the package manager of [OCaml](https://ocaml.org/) so it was the natural choice for us, since Coq and its plugins are already coded in OCaml.

 ## Install OPAM
 Install OPAM by your preferred method.
-It is recommended to use at least the version (`1.2.1` as of March 18, 2015), which can be installed from the sources:
+It is recommended to use at least the version (`1.2.2` as of May 7, 2015), which can be installed from the sources:

-    curl -L https://github.com/ocaml/opam/archive/1.2.1.tar.gz |tar -xz
+    curl -L https://github.com/ocaml/opam/archive/1.2.2.tar.gz |tar -xz
-    cd opam-1.2.1
+    cd opam-1.2.2
     ./configure
     make lib-ext
     make
     sudo make install

 By default the OPAM packages are installed in `~/.opam`.
-You can also have many installation folders.
-A good practice is to have one installation folder per project.
-Then your are safe if you need different versions of Coq or packages for each project.
-To configure OPAM for the current folder:
+You can also have many installation folders if you want many versions of Coq or packages.
+A good practice is to have one installation folder per project or configuration.
+To configure OPAM in a new folder `opam`:

     mkdir opam
-    opam init --root=opam # answer no to the question eval `opam config env --root=opam` # set the env variables for this shell session
+    opam init --root=opam # answer no to the question eval `opam config env --root=opam` # run this command for each shell session

-**Remark:** Some people from OCaml are more used to the `switch` mechanism to handle many OPAM installations.
+**Remark:** Some people use the `switch` mechanism to handle many OPAM installations.

 ## Add the repositories
-Now you can add the Coq [stable repository](https://github.com/coq/repo-stable):
+To add the repository for the Coq packages:

-    opam repo add coq-stable https://github.com/coq/repo-stable.git
+    opam repo add coq-released https://coq.inria.fr/opam/released

-The stable repository contains only released packages.
-There is also the [unstable repository](https://github.com/coq/repo-unstable) for development versions.
-You should use it at your own risks:
+There is also a repository for the development versions.
+Use it at your own risks:

-    opam repo add coq-unstable https://github.com/coq/repo-unstable.git
+    opam repo add coq-extra-dev https://coq.inria.fr/opam/extra-dev

-The [coqs repository](https://github.com/coq/repo-coqs) contains development versions of Coq:
+To add the development versions of Coq:

-    opam repo add coqs https://github.com/coq/repo-coqs.git
+    opam repo add coq-core-dev https://coq.inria.fr/opam/core-dev

+**Remark:** There is also a distribution mechanism with [Coq Shell](https://github.com/coq/opam-coq-shell), but not all the packages are available.

 ## Install a package
 The Coq packages are in the namespace `coq:`.
 To list all of them: